mmahesh09/Artificial-Intelligence/README.md

    - **Components**: Regression, Classification, Clustering, Decision Trees, Support Vector Machines.

 #### 3. **Model Layer**
-   - **Description**: Once trained, models are the representations of the learned patterns in data.
+   - **Description**: Once trained, models represent the learned patterns in data.
 They are used to make predictions or decisions in new, unseen situations.
    - **Components**: Predictive Models, Descriptive Models, Prescriptive Models.

 #### 4. **Deep Learning Layer**